HimoriK/book/src/ch03-02-data-types.md

 Values range from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF` inclusive.
 However, a “character” isn’t really a concept in Unicode, so your human intuition for what a “character” is may not match up with what a `char` is in Rust.
-We’ll discuss this topic in detail in [“Storing UTF-8 Encoded Text with Strings”][strings]<!-- ignore --> in Chapter 8.
+Discussed in [“Storing UTF-8 Encoded Text with Strings”][strings]<!-- ignore --> in Chapter 8.

 ### Compound Types